-Additionally, while back sleepers may choose any kind of mattress, side sleepers should try opting for pocket spring, memory foam, latex or hybrid mattresses for support and pain relief.
-And stomach sleepers should consider buying pocket spring, latex or hybrid mattresses.
+Additionally, while back sleepers may choose any kind of mattress, side sleepers should try opting for pocket spring, memory foam, latex, or hybrid mattresses for support and pain relief.
+And stomach sleepers should consider buying pocket spring, latex, or hybrid mattresses.

 Final Thoughts Of The Ultimate All-In-One Mattress Buying Guide

 When buying a mattress, we highly recommend that you consider a trial run, as most companies offer at least 30 days to try out the mattress.
 This is the period that will help you determine if the chosen type is right for you.
 Also, remember to check the warranty and return policy of the mattress.
-Once you invest in the mattress of your dreams, take care of it by using a mattress protector and flip it every 3 to 4 months.
+Once you invest in the mattress of your dreams, take care of it by using a mattress protector, and flipping it every 3 to 4 months.

 So what mattress are you considering buying next?
 Let us know in the comments below what you think of this Ultimate All-In-One Mattress Buying Guide.
 Was it helpful?